calimero-project/calimero-tools/README.md

 With USB, you can also specify the USB interface using the vendor and product ID as `VendorID:ProductID`.
 If you don't know any identification yet, run the tool using a bogus ID and debug settings to print the available USB interfaces.

-Start process communication for group monitoring, accessing a RF network using a Weinzierl USB interface.
-Adjust the slf4 [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html) logging level for `debug` output using `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`:
+Start process communication for group monitoring, accessing an RF network using a Weinzierl USB interface.
+Adjust the slf4j [Simple Logger](http://www.slf4j.org/api/org/slf4j/impl/SimpleLogger.html) logging level for `debug` output using `-Dorg.slf4j.simpleLogger.defaultLogLevel=debug`:

 	mvn exec:java -Dexec.args="groupmon --usb weinzierl -m rf" -Dorg.slf4j.simpleLogger.defaultLogLevel=debug